SuperTapood/Cudheart/README.md

 - [ ] even more types for functions
+- [ ] optimize the functions
+- [ ] add more scenerios to shape mismatch exception
 - [ ] test every function
 - [ ] inplace in every function
 - [ ] fix issue with cuda and massive vectors?